joel-klemens/OnlyCats/README.md

 1. In the solution click "Run All Tests" from the test menu dropdown
 2. This will run a unittest to confirm that the endpoint responds with Ok status code and did properly convert "dog" to "cat"

+## Limitations

+-   Does not account for capital letters when looking for the string "dog", however, the goal was to look for the exact string "dog".
+Unsure if this is a limitation.

+## Additions to be made given more time

+-   Use some sort of API documentation generation tool to fully document the API
+-   Given more requirements fully flesh out a CRUD API revolving around feline information.